Slynchy/March22-Unity/README.md

 **To develop Visual Novel games, ensure "VN Mode" is enabled under the Main Camera.
 If you wish to develop Interactive Narrative, simply disable this.**

 ## Documentation
-Documentation on code/usage is not yet provided, as the engine is still pre-release.
+Documentation is in progress, as the engine is still pre-release, and can be accessed from the Wiki.

 ## License
 The March22-Unity engine and its codebase is covered by the MIT license; refer to the LICENSE file for more information.